-I have written about my inspiration in the past, and I want to add to it.
+In the past, I have written about my inspiration and I want to add to it.
 In 2021 I spent a lot of time developing my business, including building the website, finding the right print-on-demand service, and learning about online marketing.
-I found that I spent much of my time on the business and very little on painting.
+I found that I spent too much of my time on the business and very little on painting.

-To add to the situation, I began a larger painting than I usually create.
-It also has areas of intense detail.
-Typically, a lot of detail is a signature for my work, but a significate part of this piece has a lot of lettering.
+To add to the situation, I began a larger-than-usual painting.
+There are a lot of areas of intense detail throughout the piece.
+Typically, a lot of detail is a signature for my work, but a lot of the detail is lettering.

 I have a love/hate relationship with type!
 Anyone who took an illustration class with me knows how picky I am about handmade text.
 I would warn students if their final illustration had poorly created handwritten text, they could expect a lower grade on the project.
 And, for the sake of total transparency, those same students would tell you, and rightly so, that my handwriting is horrible!

 I love the look of lettering, signs, and graffiti (especially the lettering).
-As I’m not particularly good at creating handwritten type, I find I must work twice as hard to create acceptable lettering.
+As I’m not particularly good at creating handwritten type, I must work twice as hard to develop acceptable lettering.

 As a result of spending so much time on the business, I began losing interest in completing the painting.
-That usually doesn’t happen to me with art that I have committed to canvas or illustration board.
-Don’t get me wrong, when I was much younger, before I learned to refine my concept art for a painting, I would occasionally lose interest in completing a piece of art.
-But the last time I recall feeling that way was close to twenty years ago.
+That doesn’t often happen to me when I have committed to painting.
+Don’t get me wrong, when I was much younger; I occasionally lost interest in completing a piece before I learned to refine my concept art.
+But the last time I recall feeling that way was over twenty years ago.

-When students would approach me with a similar issue, I would advise completing the piece, letting it sit for a month or so (or however long it takes to no longer feel attached to it), then giving the work an honest assessment.
-If you still think the work is unresolved, create a new piece with revisions, making it part of a series.
+When students approached me with a similar issue, I would advise completing the piece, letting it sit for a month or so (or however long it takes to no longer feel attached to it), then giving the work an honest assessment.
+If the work is still unresolved, create a new piece with revisions, making it part of a series.

 The bottom line is the painting, Crown Point Vintage, is done!
-I made myself complete it, and I am not unhappy with the results.
-It is part of a series of paintings of antiques, collectible, or thrift stores.
-The completed painting is the inspiration for my next two pieces.
+I completed it, and happy with the results.
+It is part of a series of paintings of antiques, collectibles, and thrift stores.